The Horror of Philosophy - Eugene Thacker

 “The world is increasingly unthinkable – a world of planetary disasters, emerging pandemics, and the looming threat of extinction.
 In this book, Eugene Thacker suggests that we look to the genre of supernatural horror as offering a way of thinking about the unthinkable world.
 To confront this idea is to confront the absolute limit of our ability to understand the world in which we live – a central motif of the horror genre.”

-Scary stuff indeed, or is it?
-In this first book, Thacker uses philosophical arguments to explore our increasingly destructive world by introducing various themes such as occultism, demonology and mysticism and seeing how they manifest themselves in fiction, comic books and film.
+In the first book, Thacker uses philosophical arguments to explore our increasingly destructive world by introducing various themes such as occultism, demonology and mysticism and seeing how they manifest themselves in fiction, comic books and film.
 Care is taken to show the arguments are not about the philosophy of horror, but the horror of philosophy; in which he reveals the constraints and limitations in the field.
 He argues that one of the biggest problems we face today is trying to comprehend a world in which we live both a human and non-human existence.

-Essentially, in this first tome, we human beings are the “dust of this planet.”
+We human beings are the “dust of this planet.”
 We place a great deal of importance on ourselves, but Thacker asks us to consider the notion of existence.
 What does existence mean?
-Is existence just for our use, and if not, how about existence being independent of us, or finally, whether existence is completely indifferent of us…can existence carry on without us…will it carry on better without us…the excess dust that impairs existence?
+Is existence just for our use, and if not, how about existence being independent of us, or whether existence is completely indifferent of us…can existence carry on without us…will it carry on better without us…the excess dust that impairs existence?
 How, as humans, are we able to explain and understand existence?
 Existence is a strange term that is difficult to understand, and the only thing that we really know about it, is that it refuses to reveal itself in its entirety.
 Humans follow the path of existence to reach what?
-Can existence to carry on without us?
+Can existence carry on without us?

 There is a fear of death because it is unknown to us…what happens when we die?
-A few weeks ago at work, a feral cat decided to spend the night asleep in a bin lorry.
+A feral cat decided to spend the night asleep in a bin lorry.
 In the morning, when the engine was turned on, the cat ended up in a multitude of pieces.
-(Horrific I know.)
-My colleague had to write out a job card for the poor mechanic who had the unenviable task of removing bits of cat out of the engine.
+I had to write out a job card for the poor mechanic who had the unenviable task of removing bits of cat out of the engine.
 This event prompted a debate about death.
-I asked her how she felt before she was born.
-She had no idea…she didn’t exist then.
+I asked him how he felt before he was born.
+He had no idea…he didn’t exist then.
 So I asked, why worry about death…you will cease to exist then, you’ll go back to the state you were before you began to exist.
 Now, I’m not saying people who believe in an afterlife are wrong, I’m just saying that a lot of emphasis is put on existence and the need to carry on existing…the question is why we worry about it so much.
 We’re only “specks of dust” and the planet could continue just fine without us.

 Ligotti’s book was a challenging read, and this fast-paced book is perhaps more challenging because of how quickly it switches from one topic to the next, but it is very interesting and absorbing if you are interested in looking at the planet without rose-tinted spectacles.